intel-iot-devkit/smart-video-workshop/object-detection/README.md

 	python3 mo_caffe.py --input_model $SV/object-detection/models/sqeeznet_ssd/squeezenet_ssd.caffemodel -o $SV/object-detection/models/sqeeznet_ssd/

-> **Note:** Although this tutorial uses Single Shot MultiBox Detector (SSD) on a trained Sqeezenet* model, the inference engine is compatible with other neural network architectures, such as AlexNet*, GoogleNet*, MxNet* etc.
+> **Note:** Although this tutorial uses Single Shot MultiBox Detector (SSD) on a trained Sqeezenet* model, the Inference Engine is compatible with other neural network architectures, such as AlexNet*, GoogleNet*, MxNet* etc.

 <br>

-The Model Optimizer converts a pretrained Caffe model to be compatible with the Intel Inference Engine and optimizes it for Intel architecture.
+The Model Optimizer converts a pretrained Caffe* model to make it compatible with the Intel Inference Engine and optimizes it for Intel architecture.
 These are the files you would include with your C++ application to apply inference to visual data.

-> **Note:** if you continue to train or make changes to the Caffe model, you would then need to re-run the Model Optimizer on the updated model.
+> **Note:** if you continue to train or make changes to the Caffe* model, you would then need to re-run the Model Optimizer on the updated model.

 #### 3. Navigate to the tutorial sample model directory